 The Life Autistic

-This broadcast special includes extended stories of Iowans with autism featured in the original Iowa PBS web series.
+This broadcast documentary includes extended stories of Iowans with autism featured in the original Iowa PBS web series.

 This compilation of digital shorts explores the challenges and successes of individuals with Autism Spectrum Disorder.